alouchar/Cyanobacteria-functional-ecology/README.md

 # Cyanobacteria-functional-ecology
 The code aims at reproducing the analyses and figures presented in the paper titled Functional response of cyanobacteria to environmental changes.
-These code use the dataset located at:
+These code use the dataset located at: DOI.
+The code uses R version 4.3.1.

 ## Content
   1. License